Mike-Soukup/SFL_MLAPI/README.md

 ### Additional Comments about the contents in this Repo:

 An MLP/Neural Net was also trained for the Fashion MNIST dataset.
 This model is stored in the `model` directory of this repository under the title `fashion_mnist.h5`.
 Incorporating this model into the API is near simple drop in replacement.
 Simply point the `make_prediction` function to the Fashion MNIST model and ensure the dependencies are updated within the `requirements.txt` file.
 For instance, `tensorflow` will be a required dependency to execute predictions with the Fashion MNIST Model.
+Other minor image processing steps may be required in the `make_predictions` function.
+But the current solution offers a great template for providing an API for either ML model.

 Initial EDA, model development, and analysis are located in Jupyter Notebooks for both the MNIST and Fashion MNIST models.